siggisv/remotemo/docs/API_design.md

     Note that this setting controls the color of **all** the text, both the text that has already been printed to the screen and the text that is going to be printed to the screen.
-- The following properties will have the initial values shown here _(those can all be changed later)_:
+- The following properties control the behaviour of the text output and will have the initial values shown here _(those can all be changed later)_:
   - delay between chars: `60` (milliseconds)
     \
     Whenever text is printed to the monitor, it gets displayed one character at the time with a slight delay between.
-  - inverse: `off`
+  - inverse: `false`
     \
-    Set this on for text to be displayed with the background color and the foreground color switched.
+    Set this to `true` to print text with the background color and the foreground color switched.
     \
     Changing this doesn't affect text that has already been printed to the screen.
   - cursor position, counted from the top-left corner:
     `column: 0, line: 0`
-  - scrolling of text: `on`
+  - scrolling of text: `true`
     \
-    If set on, the content of the screen scrolls up one line when the cursor goes below the bottom line.
+    If set to `true`, the content of the screen scrolls up one line when the cursor goes below the bottom line.
   - text wrapping: `off`
     \
     This can be set to `off` (text printed beyond the right border gets lost),